ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Reduces audio signature, keeping you off the "audio radar"

-• Useful for ambush-oriented playstyles where landing the first shot from concealment is prioritized
+• Useful for ambush-oriented playstyles where landing the first shot from concealment is the priority

-• Drawback: Testing shows the silencer causes shots to climb higher, making sustained accuracy more difficult
+• Drawback: Testing shows the silencer causes shots to climb higher, making sustained accuracy harder

 • Trade-off between stealth benefits and accuracy penalties